-The Amazing Mango Tree - Mangifera Indica
+The Amazing Mango Tree

 The amazing mango tree (Mangifera Indica) is much more than just a source of mangos.
 It’s a beautiful, living thing that gives back so much to the planet and the people who tend it.

-Where do mango trees grow?
 The mango tree growing zone is limited to tropical climates.
 Extended exposure to temperatures below 30°F can kill or severely damage a mango tree, as mango tree cold tolerance is low.
 So, in the U.S. the mango tree growing zones are the southernmost portions of Florida and California plus Hawaii and Puerto Rico.
-Fortunately, while mango tree cold tolerance isn’t one its strong suits, mangos are cultivated in mango tree growing zones all around the globe and Americans can enjoy the delicious fruit year ‘round.
+Fortunately, while mango tree cold tolerance isn’t one of its strong suits, mangos are cultivated in mango tree growing zones all around the globe and Americans can enjoy the delicious fruit year-round.

-How fast do mango trees grow and what is the average mango tree height?
 A mango tree can grow fairly quickly and quite large, reaching a height of 100 feet or more with a canopy of 35 feet or more.
-Of course, mango tree growth rate, mango tree growth stages, and mango tree height vary based on soil and weather conditions.
+Of course, mango tree growth rate, mango tree growth stages and mango tree height vary based on soil and weather conditions.

-The average mango tree height for those in cultivation is generally much shorter as this makes for a more manageable harvest.
+The average mango tree height for those in cultivation is generally much shorter, as this makes for a more manageable harvest.
 But these trees shouldn’t be confused with dwarf mango trees.
 Dwarf mango tree varieties have naturally small to medium-size trees.

 The large leaves of a mango tree are leathery, 5 to 16 inches in length, and remain on the tree for a year or more.
 Flowers are produced in terminal panicles or clusters 4 to 16 inches long.
 Each flower is small with white petals and a mild sweet aroma.
 The flowers are pollinated by insects and less than 1 percent of the flowers will mature to form fruit.
 A mango fruit tree in full flower in the optimal mango tree growing zone is a beautiful sight indeed.